 - We perform an average of 600 cardiothoracic surgeries each year at Cincinnati Children’s, including approximately 15-20 heart, lung and multi-organ transplants per year.

-Cincinnati Children’s is part of the Joint Heart Program, which is a collaboration between Cincinnati Children’s and Kentucky Children’s Hospital.
+Cincinnati Children’s is part of the Joint Pediatric and Congenital Heart Program, which is a collaboration between Cincinnati Children’s and Kentucky Children’s Hospital.
 We jointly report our outcomes data, which demonstrates:

 - High survival rates: